Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • Hattiesburg is incorporated as a city.

-• The New Orleans & North Eastern Railroad track across Lake Ponchartrain is completed.
+• The NO&NE Railroad track across Lake Ponchartrain is completed.

 • 1888

-• A yellow fever scare leads to an ordinance barring all trains from stopping inside the city limits; the quarantine is lifted later that year.
+• A yellow fever scare leads to an ordinance that temporarily bars all trains from stopping inside the city limits.

 • 1889

-• The Sullivan-Kilrain bare-knuckle boxing match is held in the Hattiesburg area near Richton.
+• The Sullivan-Kilrain bare-knuckle boxing match is held in the nearby Richburg community.

 • 1890's